Ciela-Institute/caustics/paper.md

 are similar, the specific techniques commonly used in these areas are not yet implemented, though they represent an avenue for future development.

-`Caustics`' defined scope ends at the lensing simulation, thus it does not include functionality to optimize or sample the resulting functions.
+`Caustics`' defined scope ends at lensing simulation, thus it does not include functionality to optimize or sample the resulting functions.
 Users are encouraged to use already existing optimization and sampling codes like `scipy.optimize` [@scipy], `emcee` [@emcee], `Pyro` [@pyro], and `torch.optim` [@pytorch].